abelardopardo/ontask_b/GOVERNANCE.md

 This role has the administrative rights of the repository and is responsible for its structure, permissions, and high level documentation.
-This role is also in charge of the roadmap, high level design decisions, and release planning.
+This role is also in charge of the road-map, high level design decisions, and release planning.

 Current owner: Abelardo Pardo.
 Github user: abelardopardo